funvill/funvill.github.io/_posts/2008-04-22-how-to-block-spam-on-a-wordpress-blog.md

 ---
-layout: post
+layout: single
 title: How to block spam on a wordpress Blog
 date: 2008-04-22 11:13
-author: funvill
-comments: true
-categories: [plugins, spam, Web development, wordpress]
+categories: blog, [plugins, spam, Web development, wordpress]
 ---
 To help stop spam activate the <a href="http://akismet.com/download/">Akismet plugin</a>.
 <ol>